MarcoIeni/cargo-assist/README.md

 How many times do you have to run `cargo fmt` or `cargo clippy --fix` manually because of a failed CI check?

 Well, you don't have to anymore!
-The *cargo-assist* GitHub action formats your code and fixes many clippy warnings for you!
+The *cargo-assist* GitHub action formats your code and fixes many clippy warnings automatically for you!

 > [!NOTE]
 > The *cargo-assist* GitHub action runs `cargo fmt --all` and `cargo clippy --all-targets --all-features --workspace --fix` on every commit,